ChelovekDa/Meliodas/README.md

 The plugin has two funcs.

 First func: Full Counter.
-*Full Counter - that is one of more abilities, which allows to reflect animy's attack in double power.
+*Full Counter - that is one of more abilities, which allows to reflect the enemy's attack in double power.